 Saponaria Vaccari/Vaccaria hispanica by --Tico--.

-When growing annual varieties of Saponaria such as Soapwort and cowherb outdoors, the seeds should be sown on the surface either after the last frost of spring (for summer blooms) or at the start of autumn (for spring blooms).
+When growing annual varieties of Saponaria, such as Soapwort and cowherb outdoors, the seeds should be sown on the surface.
+Do this either after the last frost of spring (for summer blooms) or at the start of autumn (for spring blooms).

 The seeds should be placed in moist soil, put in a plastic bag, then imbibed by putting in the fridge for about three weeks.
-The seeds should then be put into the light at a temperature of about 20 degrees.
+The seeds should then be put into the light at a temperature of about 20°C (68°F).

 It should take about one to three weeks for Soapwort seeds to germinate.
 Once ready transplant the young Soapwort outdoors following the last frost of spring.

 Annual Saponaria plants such as Soapwort and Cow Herb are very easy to look after.
 Water them in the summer and in other prolonged dry spells.
 They should be lightly fed a couple of times during the growing season.